-Autonomic Dysfunction and Depression: a Biomarker of MDD across the life Span
+Autonomic Dysfunction and Depression: A Biomarker of MDD Across the Life Span

 Akshya Vasudev, Danielle S. Cha and Roger S. McIntyreAffiliation:

-To perform an exploratory review of the association between autonomic function and depressive symptoms/major depressive disorder (MDD) with a particular emphasis on their combined impact on cardiovascular health across the lifespan.
+Objective: To perform an exploratory review of the association between autonomic function and depressive symptoms/major depressive disorder (MDD) with a particular emphasis on their combined impact on cardiovascular health across the lifespan.

-Purchase Online Order Reprints Order Eprints Rights and Permissions
+Download Free Order Reprints Order Eprints Rights and Permissions